wilson-yc-wong/old/README.md

 ```
 ```
 Defact
 1) Web source integration is not working on AWS.
+But it is working fine on unittest and local environment.
 Shall get it fix soon.
 ```
 ```
 Implemented non-functional requirements